 5:42 A.M. – July 2nd, 1999

 Moses Rochester wakes up with sleep crusted cross his eyes.
-It takes three tries for him to heave himself out of bed, releasing an audible “oomph!”.
+It takes three tries for him to heave himself out of bed, releasing an audible “oomph!” each time.
 Once vertical, he lays his hands clumsily on his knees, resembling some antique ape.
-Sighing, he stares at the chipped paint on his closet door—a task left undone that relentlessly vexes him.
+Sighing, he stares at the chipped paint on the closet door—a task left undone.
 He regrets that he doesn’t have the tools to do it (discharging a similar “oomph!” in his mind).
 As this transpires, he senses his father-in-law’s moist breath down creeping down his neck, admonishing him for his lethargy.
-Eventually he extends his wrinkled arms and turns off his alarm clock—a ritual that happens each morning though he wakes up 20+ mins before his alarm, always.
-He’s never actually heard the radio station play that he selected years ago—it’s just static now.
-At least he wakes up at a “reasonable hour”—something that would satiate his father-in-law—the former traveling salesman who was reticent until it came to issues of “hard work”.
-He (his father-in-law) managed to sustain his stoic presence up until his death, even despite the obscene losses that matriculated during his final years as members of the family began dying in group of two or three.

-This ideal was constantly present to our protagonist, incessantly eroding at his sense of self as he lumbered toward the door not noticing the layers of dust settled upon his dresser, so much dust that if a splash of water happened to fall on it, a mudslide of knickknacks would deluge onto the floor.
-As he crosses the threshold of each door, he clamps the molding, releasing another silent “oomph!” in his mind.
-The air is stale, which he strangely aware of on this morning.
-Passing through the hallway, he doesn’t look at the pictures hanging of his family members, most of whom are deceased except for his daughter, Phoebe Dandelion Rochester.
+The air is stale, which he was uncannily aware of this morning.
+Passing through the hallway, he doesn’t look at the pictures hanging of his family members, most of whom are deceased except for his daughter, Phoebe.
 Though he believes nothing interesting has transpired in his life for the past decade, he still grins at the thought of his daughter’s middle name—“Dandelion”—a name he felt expressed his originality.
-If someone ever asked, he instantly became loquacious as he would reenact the narrative he told so often.
-His chest would begin to bow outward, signaling his deep pride.
+If someone asked, he instantly became loquacious as he would, reenacting the story he told so often.
+His chest would begin to bow outward, signaling some deep pride.

-In the cupboard, he has three mugs.
-All of them white with various corporate logos or slogans.
-He pauses for a second, noticing that one of the mugs has been placed with the bottom up while the other two are sitting face upward.
+In the cupboard there are three mugs, each white with various corporate logos or slogans.
+He pauses for a second, noticing that one of the mugs has been placed bottom-up while two still face upward.
 He never knows which way to place them.
 Though he likes them facing downward, he worries that the water running down the sides would cause the wood to rot in the cabinet.
-But if he places them face upward, he risks dust accumulating in them.
-Because he is never able to make a decision, he randomly places them up and down.
-This doesn’t satisfy him, but it holds the flood waters of indecision temporarily back.
+But if he places them face upward, he risks accumulating dust.
+Most days he randomly places them up and down.

 Walking over to the “den”, he sits on the Dijon couch, unaware that there is deep slump in the middle due to his frequent reclining in the same part of the couch.
 He doesn’t even feel the springs impinging upon his rear—something that his daughter frequently comments on when she cheerfully collapses onto the couch.